-24. Subsequent events
+23. Subsequent events

 The Company evaluates events that occur through the filing date and discloses any material events or transactions.
 The Company's motion to dismiss the counter claim filed by The Twin City Fire Insurance was heard on April 9, 2020.
-The Company is waiting for the ruling on the motions filed.
+On April 28, 2020, the presiding judge has ordered both the parties for Alternative Dispute Resolution.
+The date of the mediation will be determined later by both parties and the presiding judge.